MarcoPizzol/Fine_tuning_receipt_parsing/README.md

-Fine-tuning of ML model for receipt parsing
+Fine-tuning of ML models (LayoutLMv3 and DONUT) for receipt parsing